 You need a temporary custody order when you first split up, whether that’s a legal separation or simply one parent moving out of the family home.
 A child custody lawyer in West Palm Beach, FL, such as Farkas & Crowley, can help you set up a temporary custody order.

 Some states, including Florida, require you to file a parenting plan with the court.
 A parenting plan proves to the court that you and your ex have spent some time trying to work out how to parent in the best interest of your child going forward.
-A child custody lawyer in West Palm Beach, FL, may have templates to get you started on creating your parenting plan.`
+A child custody lawyer in West Palm Beach, FL, may have templates to get you started on creating your parenting plan.

 There’s one key difference between mediation and arbitration.
 Mediation decisions are not binding when you go to court.
-Arbitration can be either binding or not binding depending on how the parties want to proceed.
+Arbitration can be either binding or not binding, depending on how the parties want to proceed.
 In arbitration, one or more arbitrators hear both sides on what they want custody of their children to look like.
 If both parties agree that the arbitration will be binding in court, it will be.
 Otherwise, couples may still have the option to go to court in a specific window of time.
 Your child custody lawyer in West Palm Beach, FL, from Farkas & Crowley, PA can advise you on which option to choose.

 In some states, custody orders can only be modified when certain events happen.
-A parent moving out of town or out of state, a parent being disabled and a parent dying are all events where a custody order can be revisited.
+A parent moving out of town or out of state, a parent being disabled, and a parent dying are all events where a custody order can be revisited.
 A child custody lawyer in West Palm Beach, FL, can help you determine if your custody order can be amended or not.

-When a judge rules on a child custody case, they take a number of factors into consideration.
+When a judge rules on a child custody case, they take many factors into consideration.
 Your child custody lawyer in West Palm Beach, FL should be able to tell you what factors a judge will use to evaluate your case.
 For example, the judge may consider your relationship with your children and that of your spouse.
 If they are old enough, they may also consider the child’s preference.
 The judge will consider each of your homes to determine which environment is the most stable.
 Your ability to care for your child will also be evaluated.

 Cases with children who have special needs require greater consideration.
 In addition, the judge will ask about any signs of abuse or neglect from either parent.

-If you are not granted partial or full custody because the judge is concerned about the health, well-being or stability of your home, your attorney can also guide you in ways you can improve your situation.
+If you are not granted partial or full custody because the judge is concerned about the health, well-being, or stability of your home, your attorney can also guide you in ways you can improve your situation.
 When your environment is more stable and safer, your lawyer may help you revise your custody agreement.

 The attorneys at Farkas & Crowley, PA should help you understand the laws that apply to your case.
 Every state has different child custody and support laws, and different courts follow different rules or guidelines in their processes.
 Your attorney should not only discuss each law, but this professional needs to ensure that you understand what they mean and how they apply to your case.